The Dominance and Monopolies Review: Belgium

 In the same spirit, Article I.6 of the CEL defines the notion of dominant position in the same way as the European Court of Justice did in Hoffmann-La Roche, namely as a position enabling an undertaking to 'prevent effective competition being maintained on the relevant market by affording it the power to behave to an appreciable extent independently of its competitors, its customers and ultimately of the consumers'.4 Again, that transplant was expressly intended by the Belgian legislature to ensure consistency with EU precedents in the application of dominance rules and, therefore, to bring as much legal certainty as possible in an area of competition law that is notoriously unstable.5 References to EU case law are therefore very common before the BCA and the Belgian courts, which rely heavily on EU precedents in their decisions and judgments irrespective of whether Article IV.2 of the CEL and Article 102 of the TFEU are applied jointly or not.
 In the absence of Belgium-specific guidelines or policy statements on the application of Article IV.2 of the CEL, the Commission Guidance Paper can also be used as a source of authority in the Belgian context,6 at least as much as it can be relied upon in the EU context.
 In theory, the Belgian and EU rules on dominance are therefore perfectly aligned.7

-In 2019, Belgium deviated from this approach and made use for the first time of the flexibility afforded by Article 3(2) of Regulation 1/2003, that is, of 'adopting and applying on [its] territory stricter national laws which prohibit or sanction unilateral conduct engaged in by undertakings'.8 The Belgian federal parliament adopted a new legislation introducing, among other changes, the concept of 'abuse of economic dependency' in Book IV of the CEL, thereby allowing enforcement against non-dominant undertakings who abuse their position of market power created by the economic dependency of another undertaking.9 Article IV.2/1 of the CEL prohibits conduct that reach the level of an abuse of economic dependency.
-The provision works in the same way as Article 102 of the TFEU; it provides an indicative list of potentially abusive conduct, which is identical to its EU counterpart, save for the addition of 'refusing a sale, a purchase or other transaction terms'.
-The BCA will be competent to investigate abuses of economic dependency under the same procedural rules as those applicable to abuses of dominance.
-The only difference with this regime concerns fines, which are capped at 2 per cent of yearly turnover, and penalty payments, which are limited to 2 per cent of daily turnover.10 As in dominance cases, a finding of abuse may give rise to follow-on damages claims, requests for cease-and-desist orders or actions for annulment of contracts.
+In 2019, Belgium deviated from this approach and made use for the first time of the flexibility afforded by Article 3(2) of Regulation 1/2003, that is, of 'adopting and applying on [its] territory stricter national laws which prohibit or sanction unilateral conduct engaged in by undertakings'.8 The new legislation adopted by the Belgian federal parliament entered into force on 22 August 2020 and introduced, among other changes, the concept of abuse of economic dependency in Book IV of the CEL, thereby allowing enforcement against non-dominant undertakings that abuse their position of market power created by the economic dependency of another undertaking.9 Article IV.2/1 of the CEL prohibits conduct that reaches the level of an abuse of economic dependency.
+The provision works in the same way as Article 102 of the TFEU; it provides an indicative list of potentially abusive conduct, which is identical to its EU counterpart, except for the addition of 'refusing a sale, a purchase or other transaction terms'.
+The BCA is competent to investigate abuses of economic dependency under the same procedural rules as those applicable to abuses of dominance.
+The only difference with this regime concerns fines, which are capped at 2 per cent of yearly turnover, and penalty payments, which are limited to 2 per cent of daily turnover.10 As in dominance cases, a finding of abuse may give rise to follow-on damages claims, requests for cease and desist orders or actions for annulment of contracts.

 Shortly following the adoption of the rules on abuse of economic dependency, the Belgian legislator passed a new law introducing important substantive and procedural changes to Book IV of the CEL.14 The main change concerns the basis for the calculation of the 10 per cent cap on the fines imposed for infringements of competition law (with the exception of abuses of economic dependency), which shifts from the national to the worldwide consolidated turnover,15 in line with the requirements of the ECN+ Directive 2019/1.16